Yord/pxi/README.md

 </summary>

 We use pixie to compute each character's BMI.
-Therefore, we use the default chunker `line` and the default applier `map` and apply the BMI function to each line.
+The default chunker `line` and the default applier `map` are suitable to apply a BMI-computing function to each line.
-Before serializing to JSON, we only keep the name and bmi fields.
+Before serializing to the default format JSON, we only keep the name and bmi fields.
+The `map` applier supports mutating function inputs, which might be a problem for other appliers, so be careful.

 ```json
 {"name":"Luke Skywalker","bmi":26.027582477014604}